Bird Feeding Station

 Alternatively you could donate via our JustGiving page at

-25 species have been photographed at the station to date - all photos are in galleries at the bottom of this page.
+26 species of animal have been photographed at the station to date - See galleries below.

 9 species of bird photographed on the feeders:

-Coal Tit, Great Tit, Blue Tit, Long-tailed Tit, Marsh Tit, Robin (adult & juvenile), Nuthatch, Parakeet, Greater Spotted Woodpecker.
+Coal Tit, Great Tit, Blue Tit, Long-tailed Tit, Marsh Tit, Robin (adult & juvenile), Nuthatch, Parakeet, Greater Spotted Woodpecker (adult & juvenile).

 14 other bird species photographed or seen by the Feeding Station and pool:

-Blackcap (m & f), Brambling, Chaffinch (m & f), Chiffchaff, Crow, Dunnock, Goldcrest, Goldfinch, Jay, Magpie, Pheasant (seen but not photographed), Song Thrush, Treecreeper, Wren
+Blackcap (m & f), Brambling, Chaffinch (m & f), Chiffchaff, Crow, Dunnock, Goldcrest, Goldfinch, Jay, Magpie, Pheasant (m seen but not photographed by Sarah Gardner on 10/5/22 & f seen but not photographed by Steve Budd on 27/9/24), Song Thrush, Treecreeper, Wren

 One mammal species scavenging below the feeders: Squirrel